 Everybody has trouble occasionally going to sleep or staying asleep.
 During pregnancy, when the body is undergoing so many changes, it can seem almost impossible to find a position comfy enough to allow a good night’s sleep.
-The interesting findings of a recent study suggests that everyone - pregnant or not - may enjoy better quality sleep if we pay closer attention to counting calories rather than counting sheep.
+The interesting findings of a recent study suggest that everyone - pregnant or not - may enjoy better quality sleep if we pay close attention to counting calories rather than counting sheep.

 A team of researchers from the University of California, Irvine (UC Irvine), found a connection between a high-fat diet and regularity of one’s circadian rhythm, or natural body clock.
 Circadian rhythm is a term introduced in the 1950s to describe the body’s natural tendency to operate on a 24-hour cycle of sleep and wakefulness.
 The term comes from the Latin terms for “around” (circa) and “day” (dies).
 About 15 percent of the human genome is involved with regulation of circadian rhythms.